BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 * Another user do something in Gitlab
 * After user actions - Gitlab trigger event create, and we have tree of events
 * On created events base we create notifications for subscribers
-* And send mails for subscribers
+* And send mails to subscribers

 At this moment we have more 100 different mails for different cases.
 And can be more :)

-TODO: Our plans create notification page with option to show notifications or send them on email.
+**TODO**: Our plans create notification page with option to show notifications or send them on email.
-TODO: Add ability to subscribe on MergeRequest and Issue
+**TODO**: Add ability to subscribe on MergeRequest and Issue

 ### New Services logic
 Gitlab has integration with different services and it's OK, but it's ok for them, as SaaS.